dimikave/Digital-Image-Processing/README.md

 - Quantize and Dequantize Image
 - Save Image in the .ppm format

 ## Status of the project
-This project is in progress, a second part is expected to come soon.
+There are more projects expected to come, this repo is active.

 ## Support - Contact
 Reach out to me: